 We know how easy it is to keep it plain Jane as the years go on.
 However, why not try a soft pastel color for a touch of fun?
 While the light pink on this list is great for skin with pink undertones, purple hair is a different story.

-16. Sandy Brown with Light Gray Highlights
+16. Cool Sandy Brown

 A dimensional look is just what you need to feel glamorous, regardless of your age.
 We love how the light hues of this hair are focused around the face for a lifting and brightening effect.